Statistical Analysis of Data Repeatability Measures: Discriminability as a Repeatability Measure

 Similar to the fingerprinting index, discriminability is well defined as long as $D(\psi, \phi)$ is equal for all $i, i', t, t', t''$ (such that $i \not = i', t \not = t'$).
-That is, this definition assumes that discriminability does not depend on the specific subjects and measurements being considered.
-This can be considered a form of exchangeability.
-Subsequently, we consider models that are consistent with this definition in the Gaussian (M)ANOVA models (\ref{eq:anova}), (\ref{eq:manova}).
-One could consider a form of population averaged discriminability if $D$ does depend on subjects.
-However, this is outside of the scope of this manuscript.
+That is, this definition assumes that discriminability does not depend on the specific subjects and measurements being considered, a form of exchangeability.
+The Gaussian (M)ANOVA models in (\ref{eq:manova}) are consistent with this form of exchangeability.
+One could consider a form of population averaged discriminability where $D$ is averaged over subject-specific probabilities; however, we leave this discussion for future work.

 To estimate discriminability, assume that for each individual, $i$, we have $s$ repeated measurements.
 Sample discriminability is then defined as: